JaysonPye/Journal/2025/daily-log.md

 # Daily Log of what I need to get done each day, with thoughts on how it went and new things I learned.

 ---

-## 2025-08-12

-- [x] Exercise
-- [x] Japanese Study
-- [x] IT Self-Study
-- [x] Jobhunt / Client Search

-📝 Notes:

-- Spent time thinking over available jobs in the market and realized I should be hitting SRE applications as I currently do that job in some regards.
-- This thought made me think that I should probably also do some AWS certs to pad out my resume a little, as a result I started reading The Side Reliability Workbook, got two chapters in today.
-- Hopefully I can make the next two weeks about finishing that and doing Cloud cert practice for AWS.

 ## 2025-08-18

 - [x] Exercise